Updated: Jul 10

 Another short video from The European Hydration Institute explains the impact of mild dehydration on driving.
 It explains how driving whilst dehydrated can be just as bad as driving after a couple of glasses of wine and is a real eye opener for drivers.

 Nutrition and Disease Prevention - This free online course helps learners understand how good nutrition can prevent disease.
 It's a four week course requiring 2 hours study per week, and you can pay to receive a certificate at the end if you wish.
 It is taught by staff from Taipei Medical University's School of Nutrition and Health Science.

 Superfoods: Myths and Truths - Another Future Learn course developed by University of Turin and EIT Food, exploring the definition and impact of superfoods.
 This is a 4 week course requiring 3 hours study per week, and you can pay to receive a certificate at the end if you wish.

 A Matter of Fat - A free course produced by the British Nutrition Foundation exploring all things fat - from its purpose to where it's found.
 Guidance suggests the course takes around 6 hours to complete, and there is a final assessment at the end.

 Hydration & Physical Activity - The European Hydration Institute has produced this self directed course to help people undertaking physical activity understand the role hydration plays in physical performance.
 The homepage shows a handy overview of the modules within the course and allows you to easily navigate your way around.

-This Healthy Eating Quiz from Bupa is a fun way to help people learn some key facts about nutrition.
+The British Heart Foundation has a whole host of nutrition quizzes on everything from biscuits to vegan diets.
+Quizzes are a fun way to help people learn some key facts about nutrition.

 WebMD has a pretty in depth quiz about hydration with lots of easily digested information.
 It's an American website so volumes are measured in fluid ounces, so give your teams a heads up if you're UK based.